HamiOnurBarut/SpellChecker/Readme.md

-## Java SpellChecker and Corrector Application
+## SpellChecker and Corrector Application in Java

 ###### Author: Hami Onur Barut